Vua tiếng Việt: Round 2: Explain

 It is illegal for the describer to speak out any part of the requested word, and the word will be passed.
+After every two words (without any penalty), the description will be passed to the next player.

 After 6 words (without breaking the rules), the player with the lowest score in this round will be disqualified.
 In case there are 2 players with the same score and the lowest score, an extra word will be given and explained by the other player (no time limit and score) to determine the 2 players to go on.

 Round 3: Strings

-An artist after performing in the show will bring a secret message.
-Inside is a question that the MC will ask the players at a certain time (usually, this question will be part of the answer). in the artist's song, and is on verse 5 or 6).

 In this round, 2 players will arrange 9 sentences from jumbled words to form correct and meaningful sentences, each question has 30 seconds to answer.
 The player hits the button first to win the right to answer; the correct answer will be awarded 1 point.
 The game will end in one of the following four situations: